yoncodes/frida_manager/README.md

 - you can make your own plugins to suite your needs.

 ## Features
-- added and few test plugins to get you started
+- added a few test plugins to get you started
 - most of them are just scripts from [codeshare](https://codeshare.frida.re/)
 - added a dumper for unity based games.